-If your city allows you to have chickens I highly recommend it.
+Suppose your city allows you to have chickens.
+I highly recommend it.
 If you are here and you know this may be the only choice for you to raise your own food, but birds make you close your eyes in fear, let me share my story.

 Now I’m an almost crazy chicken lady.
 Almost, because who likes to be called crazy.
-But if I heard myself the way I call my chickens and talk to them like my own kids, then yeah crazy is somehow attached.
+But if I heard myself how I call my chickens and talk to them like my own kids, then yeah, crazy is somehow attached.

-We have 36 chickens running around our homestead, with a dog, three cats and two kids.
-If I can do it.
-You can do it.
+We have 36 chickens running around our homestead, pigs, ducks, dog, too many cats, and two kids.
+If I can do it, you can do it.

 So here’s the thing.
 They are sweet.
-They are funny and they can FEED YOU!
-They are not just going to come attacking you.
+They are funny, and they can FEED YOU!
+So they are not just going to come attacking you.
 Unless they are babies and you have bright pink toenails.

 Remember it’s taking one step towards your greater victory.